info201b-au2022/project-baronk2/proposal/project-proposal.md

 2030.” [(Global, regional, and natinol trends in under five mortality)](https://data.unicef.org/resources/global-regional-and-national-trends-in-under-5-mortality-between-1990-and-2019/).
 Analyzing data on child mortality rates can help countries to continue to stay on track to meet their 2030 sustainable goals, or get onto the right track.

+### Human Values

+When it comes to human values associated with this project, empathy and advancement come to mind.

+### Stakeholders

+The direct stakeholders for the results of this project would be government and UN officials.
+With more data on child mortality rates, governments and UN would be able to use it to fine tune their policies to bring those rates down.
+Different countries could focus on diseases most impactful for their reigon, and global organization can focus on the general hard-hitting diseases.
+The indirect stakeholders would be children, or to be even broader, families.
+Since the policies that governments or the UN or other global health organizations make could be affected by the findings of this project, the children’s healthcare will be strongly affected by those policies.
+This makes children/their familes indirectly affected by this project.

+### Potential Benefits and Harms

+If governments, and the general public, can see which diseases are causing the most child deaths, they can be more effective in splitting resources and time to minimize their child mortality rates.
+This is a huge benefit as it can contribute to the overall sustainable development goals regarding child mortality and save lives!
+A potential downside to this is that the vast majority of resources and attention could become focused on only a couple of the more hard-hitting diseases, leaving children suffering from the lesser known diseases in the same or even worse situation as before.

 ## Research Questions

 **1.** **What was the most recently recorded leading cause of death globally for children age 0-27 days old in the dataset?**